Management Audit Definition

 Every plan of the audit program must be executed on a proper timeline to get the exact results of it.

-Example: Observing the manufacturing process can result in the identification of normal and abnormal wastage, which should be executed during the process.
+Example: Observing the manufacturing process can identify normal and abnormal wastage, which should be executed during the process.

 #5 – Frequencies of Audit

-An audit should be conducted frequently to odd out the mistakes occurring during the decision making process.
+An audit should be conducted frequently to identify the mistakes occurring during the decision-making process.

 Frequencies may be decided based on the nature of business and also to be considered with the duration of understanding of business and its transactions